CStuby/Flask-AI-Small-App/README.md

 A lightweight Flask web application that uses AI to answer common questions about Metropolia services.
 The app helps users get quick answers from a curated FAQ dataset by using Google Gemini 2.5 Flash to interpret the question and match it to known answers.
-If the answer isn’t available, the assistant responds politely and safely.
+If the answer isn’t available, the assistant politely responds that it doesn't have the available information.

 ## 🚀 Features